Dechtman Wealth Management | June 5, 2023

 Let’s explore the most important financial legacy planning steps individuals can take to preserve their wealth and values.
 By following these guidelines and seeking the advice of professionals, individuals can help ensure their legacy is carried on in accordance with their wishes well into the future.

 Preserving wealth and values is important for several reasons.
 It can help preserve the financial stability and security of future generations.
 By preserving wealth, individuals can pass on assets, resources, and opportunities that can support their loved ones’ well-being, education, and future endeavors.
-Legacy financial planning provides a solid foundation for their financial security, enabling them to pursue their dreams and aspirations with the gift of a head start.
+Legacy financial planning can provide a solid foundation for their financial independence, enabling them to pursue their dreams and aspirations with the gift of a head start.

 In addition to financial considerations, preserving values is equally vital.
 Values embody a family’s principles, beliefs, and ethical standards.
 They shape the way individuals live, make decisions, and interact with the world.